253 Mathilde: Observation history

 Among his discoveries was the asteroid 253 Mathilde, found on 12 November 1885.
 The initial orbital elements of the asteroid were then computed by V. A. Lebeuf, another Austrian astronomer working at the Paris Observatory.
 The name of the asteroid was suggested by Lebeuf, after Mathilde, the wife of Moritz Loewy—who was the vice director of the observatory in Paris.

 In 1995, ground-based observations determined that Mathilde is a C-type asteroid.
 It was also found to have an unusually long period of rotation of 418 hours.

-On 27 June 1997, the NEAR Shoemaker spacecraft passed within 1,212 km of Mathilde while moving at a velocity of 9.93 km/s.
-This close approach allowed the spacecraft to capture over 500 images of the surface, and provided data for more accurate determinations of the asteroid's dimensions and mass (based on gravitational perturbation of the spacecraft).
-However, only one hemisphere of Mathilde was imaged during the fly-by.
-This was only the third asteroid to be imaged from a nearby distance, following 951 Gaspra and 243 Ida.